 - For Number of hours, specify how many hours.

 Based on your selection, a user's assignment to the access package expires on a certain date, some days after they're approved, or never.

-If you want the user to request a specific start and end date for their access, select yes next to the Users can request specific timeline toggle.
+If you want the user to request a specific start and end date for their access, select Yes for the Users can request specific timeline toggle.

 Select Show advanced expiration settings to show more settings.

-To allow user to extend their assignments, set Allow users to extend access to Yes.
+To allow the user to extend their assignments, set Allow users to extend access to Yes.

-If a user's access is extended, they won't be able to request the access package after the specified extension date (date set in the time zone of the user who created the policy).
+If a user's access is extended, they won't be able to request the access package after the specified extension date (the date set in the time zone of the user who created the policy).

 To require approval to grant an extension, set Require approval to grant extension to Yes.

-The same approval settings that were specified on the Requests tab will be used.
+This approval will use the same approval settings that you specified on the Requests tab.